Teplir/Teplir/README.md

-👋 Hey there, I'm Teplir, a Minecraft Developer
+👋 Hey there, I'm Teplir, an aspiring Windows mod developer

-I focus on building efficient systems and attempting to push the boundaries of what is possible with Skript

 ⚙️ Main Language
-Skript
+C++

 🌍 About Me
-🎮 Focused on Minecraft Server Development but I'm looking into other things such as backend development and other coding languages
+🎮 I've been coding in C++ for 1 day
-💬 Not currently open to commisions
+🦅 I created the popular MacOS Top Bar mod for WindHawk 💬 Not currently open to commisions